-Figure 1: A way out - The TeBelSi solution to overcome the skills gap in the information security labour market5 Figure 2: The TeBelSi research agenda6 Figure 3.
-Competences critical for success7 Figure 4: "Which firms participate in the survey?"9 Figure 5: "In which branch of industry does your company operate?"
-Figure 6: "What is your role in the company?"9 Figure 7: "In which country does your company mainly operate?"10 Figure 8: "How does the gender distribution look like?"10 Figure 9: Characteristics grouped into the following categories "Strategy, Structure, Leadership, Cooperation" - all firms11 Figure 10: Characteristics grouped into the following categories "Strategy, Structure, Leadership, Cooperation" - firms having an Information Security strategy and firms that don't Figure 11: Competences in the company - Results13 Figure 12: Analysis of competences in SME14 Figure 13: "What reasons have prevented your company from investing in improving information security to date?"15 Figure 14: "Building on your experience, what type of education or training is necessary/helpful/optional for an employee tasked with ensuring information security in your organization?"
-Figure 15: Possible options for increasing information security Figure 16: "Are you aware of any information security incidents within the last 2 years or is there a suspicion of a security incident?"
-Figure 17: "Are there employees in your company who are formally responsible for information security? (above) - If so, now many?" (below) Figure 18: "How many open information security positions are there in your company?"17 Figure 19: Business certification for information security Figure 20: "How are you tackling the numan resource needs in the area of information security So Ial ? rigure 21.
-How are you tacking the human resource needs in the area of information security So Ial? - IS allo No IS rigure 22.
-Please evaluate yoursell, which of the following education and training activities Figure 22: Pig Five histograms observed for information acquirity prostitioners Figure 23.
-Big-Five mislograms observed for information security practitioners Figure 24.
-Big-Five, mean value comparison Figure 26: Counterproductive Rehavior Figure 27: Contextual Performance Figure 28: IW/PO results for Information security experts Figure 29: Guidelines based on common problems that SME's face in information security and data protection
+Figure 1: A way out - The TeBelSi solution to overcome the skills gap in the information labour market Figure 2: The TeBelSi research agenda Figure 3.
+Competences critical for success 7 Figure 4: "Which firms participate in the survey?"
+9 Figure 5: "In which branch of industry does your company operate?"
+9 Figure 6: "What is your role in the company?"
+9 Figure 7: "In which country does your company mainly operate?"
+10 Figure 8: "How does the gender distribution look like?"
+10 Figure 9: Characteristics grouped into the following categories "Strategy, St tructure, Leadership, Cooperation" - all firms 11 Figure 10: Characteristics grouped into the following categories "Strategy, St Leadership, Cooperation" - firms having an Information Security strategy and firms the າat don't 12 Figure 11: Competences in the company - Results 13 Figure 12: Analysis of competences in SME 14 Figure 13: "What reasons have prevented your company from investing in im nproving information security to date?"
+Figure 14: "Building on your experience, what type of education or trai ning is necessary/helpful/optional for an employee tasked with ensuring information security in your organization?"
+15 Figure 15: Possible options for increasing information security 16 Figure 16: "Are you aware of any information security incidents within the last 2 year ars or is there a suspicion of a security incident?"
+Figure 17: "Are there employees in your company who are formally responsible for info ormation security? (above) - If so, how many?" (below) 17 Figure 18: "How many open information security positions are there in your company? ?"17 Figure 19: Business certification for information security 18 Figure 20: "How are you tackling the human resource needs in the area of information security so far?"
+18 Figure 21: "How are you tackling the human resource needs in the area of information security so far?" - IS and No IS 19 Figure 22: "Please evaluate yourself: Which of the following education and training a activities can you perform?"
+19 Figure 23: Big-Five histograms observed for information security practitioners 21 Figure 24: Big-Five, mean value comparison 21 Figure 25: Task Performance 23 Figure 26: Counterproductive Behavior Figure 27: Contextual Performance Figure 28: IWPQ results for Information security experts Figure 29: Guidelines based on common problems that SME's face in information secu data protection 26